-The European Court of Human Rights, on the other hand, took the opportunity to express its view on attribution in peace operations in Behrami and Saramati.
-Much has already been written and said about these decisions.
+The European Court of Human Rights, on the other hand, took the opportunity to express its view on attribution in peace operations in Behrami and Saramati.5 Much has already been written and said about these decisions.
 I will not repeat here in any detail what the Court held.
-Suffice it to recall that its view in relation to KFOR in Kosovo was that the decisive factor for attributing responsibility for acts within a peace operation was whether 'the United Nations Security Council retained ultimate authority and control so that operational command
+Suffice it to recall that its view in relation to KFOR in Kosovo was that the decisive factor for attributing responsibility for acts within a peace operation was whether 'the United Nations Security Council retained ultimate authority and control so that operational command only was delegated'6.
+While acknowledging 'the effectiveness or unity of NATO command in

-2 Legality of Use of Force case (Serbia and Montenegro v Portugal), Preliminary Objections of the Portuguese Republic, 5 July 2000, Paragraphs.
+2 Legality of Use of Force case (Serbia and Montenegro v.
+Portugal), Preliminary Objections of the Portuguese Republic, 5 July 2000, Paragraphs.
 130-141, especially Paragraph.
 134.

-3 Legality of Use of Force case (Serbia and Montenegro v UK) (Oral Proceedings), [Public Sitting 10 May 1999] CR 1999/14, Paragraph VII; Legality of Use of Force (Serbia and Montenegro v UK) (Oral Proceedings) [Public Sitting 12 May 1999] CR 1999/25, 16.
+3 Legality of Use of Force case (Serbia and Montenegro v.
+UK) (Oral Proceedings), [Public Sitting 10 May 1999] CR 1999/14, Paragraph VII; Legality of Use of Force (Serbia and Montenegro v.
+UK) (Oral Proceedings) [Public Sitting 12 May 1999] CR 1999/25, 16.

-4 Legality of Use of Force case (Serbia and Montenegro v France), Preliminary Objections of the French Republic, 5 July 2000, Paragraphs.
-23-28, 40-47; (Serbia and Montenegro v Italy), Preliminary Objections of the Italian Republic, 5 July 2000, p.
-19; (Serbia and Montenegro v Portugal), Preliminary Objections of the Portuguese Republic, supra note 2.
+4 Legality of Use of Force case (Serbia and Montenegro v.
+France), Preliminary Objections of the French Republic, 5 July 2000, Paragraphs.
+23-28, 40-47; (Serbia and Montenegro v.
+Italy), Preliminary Objections of the Italian Republic, 5 July 2000, p.
+19; (Serbia and Montenegro v.
+Portugal), Preliminary Objections of the Portuguese Republic, supra note 2.

 5 European Court of Human Rights, Behrami and Behrami v.
 France and Saramati v.
-France, Germany and Norway, Applications No. 71412/01; 78166/01, Grand Chamber, Decision on Admissibility, 2 May 2007.
+France, Germany and Norway, Applications No. 71412/01 ; 78166/01, Grand Chamber, Decision on Admissibility, 2 May 2007.